devoftheweb/memstore-eng/README.md

 1. Start the Server: `py main.py`

-2. Run a Client
+2. Run a Client:

-You can use the `Client` class in the `client/client.py` file to connect to the server, send commands, and receive responses.
+Use the `Client` class in the `client/client.py` file to connect to the server, send commands, and receive responses.

 ```python
 from client.client import Client